11 AM SERVICE

 and in the Holy Spirit, present with us to guide, strengthen, and comfort.

-We rejoice in every sign of God’s kingdom: In the upholding of human dignity and community;
+We rejoice in every sign of God’s kingdom: in the upholding of human dignity and community;

 in every expression of love, justice, and reconciliation;